 Looking for a creative, inexpensive way to showcase your little artist’s masterpieces or planning gifts for grandparents and friends?
-Try using Spoonflower’s Linen Cotton Canvas Ultra to make canvas wall art for less than half of what it costs elsewhere online!
-And if you’re looking for a fun kid’s art table like the one featured in this post, you will love Step2’s art desks, which are designed and made in Streetsboro, Ohio.
+Try using Spoonflower’s Linen Cotton Canvas Ultra, Lightweight Cotton Twill or Recycled Canvas to make canvas wall art for less than half of what it costs elsewhere online!
+And if you’re looking for a fun kid’s art table like the one featured in this post, check out Step2’s art desks, which are designed and made in Streetsboro, Ohio.

 PART 1: How to Upload Kid’s Artwork for a Linen Cotton Canvas Wall Art

 Skip to PART 2: Wrapping your Linen Cotton Canvas Wall Art

 If you’re looking for a beginner-friendly Photoshop project, then this is perfect for you!
 First thing to do is scan your artwork at a very high resolution (300 dpi and above) and save to your computer.